 A Boston University professor presented UNT students with a homegrown look at climate change Friday in a lecture that detailed the conservation biologist’s findings from a study of Henry David Thoreau’s former stomping grounds.
 Richard Primack and a team of students and biologists have spent the last eight years observing the same birds and plants once documented by the famous author and naturalist.
 Their comparisons of Thoreau’s environment to today’s Concord, Mass., area indicate that climate change is not exclusive to places reserved for National Geographic covers, Primack said.

-By Drew Gaines / Senior Staff Writer – NT Daily
+Excerpt from NT Daily by Drew Gaines / Senior Staff Writer

 New York Botanical Garden Teams Up with Universidad de Magallanes in Expedition to Describe the Mosses of Cape Horn